» Command: plan

 - Other Options: These change the behavior of the planning command itself, rather than customizing the content of the generated plan.

 » Planning Modes

 The section above described Terraform's default planning behavior, which is intended for changing the remote system to match with changes you've made to your configuration.

-Terraform has one alternative planning mode, which creates a plan with a different intended outcome:
+Terraform has two alternative planning modes, each of which creates a plan with a different intended outcome:

 Destroy mode: creates a plan whose goal is to destroy all remote objects that currently exist, leaving an empty Terraform state.
 This can be useful for situations like transient development environments, where the managed objects cease to be useful once the development task is complete.

 Refresh-only mode: creates a plan whose goal is only to update the Terraform state and any root module output values to match changes made to remote objects outside of Terraform.
 This can be useful if you've intentionally changed one or more remote objects outside of the usual workflow (e.g. while responding to an incident) and you now need to reconcile Terraform's records with those changes.

 Activate refresh-only mode using the

 -refresh-onlycommand line option.